mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 >abstract="Journey Optimizer allows you to delegate your subdomains to Adobe.
 You can fully delegate a subdomain to Adobe, which is the recommended method.
 You can also create a subdomain using CNAMEs to point to Adobe-specific records, but this approach requires you to maintain and manage DNS records on your own."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/email-configuration/delegate-subdomains/about-subdomain-delegation.html#subdomain-delegation-methods" text="Subdomain configuration methods"

+>[!CONTEXTUALHELP]
+>id="ajo_admin_subdomainname_header"
+>title="Subdomain delegation"
+>abstract="To start sending emails, you will be delegating your subdomain to Adobe.
+Once done, DNS records, inboxes, sender, reply to and bounce addresses will be configured for you."

 Domain name delegation is a method that allows the owner of a domain name (technically: a DNS zone) to delegate a subdivision of it (technically: a DNS zone under it, which can be called a sub-zone) to another entity.
-Basically, as a customer, if you are handling the “example.com” zone, you can delegate the sub-zone “marketing.example.com” to Adobe.
+Basically, as a customer, if you are handling the "example.com" zone, you can delegate the sub-zone "marketing.example.com" to Adobe.
 Learn more on [subdomain delegation](about-subdomain-delegation.md)

 >[!NOTE]
 >